 In February 2011, the Company was named as a defendant in a product liability action that had originally been filed in Washington State Superior Court for Kitsap County against the healthcare providers and hospital involved in a decedent's surgery on such decedent's behalf (Josette Taylor, as Personal Representative of the Estate of Fred E. Taylor, deceased; and on behalf of the Estate of Fred E. Taylor v.
 Intuitive Surgical, Inc., No. 09-2-03136-5).
 In Taylor, plaintiff asserted wrongful death and product liability claims against the Company, generally alleging that the decedent died four years after surgery as a result of injuries purportedly suffered during the surgery, which was conducted with the use of the da Vinci Surgical System.
 The plaintiff in Taylor asserted that such injuries were caused, in whole or in part, by the Company's purported failure to properly train, warn, and instruct the surgeon.
 The lawsuit sought unspecified damages for past medical expenses, pain and suffering, loss of consortium as well as punitive damages.
 A trial commenced on April 15, 2013.
 On May 23, 2013, the jury returned a defense verdict, finding that the Company was not negligent.
 Judgment was entered in the Company's favor on June 7, 2013.
 Subsequent to the verdict, the plaintiff filed a notice of appeal.
 That appeal was denied on July 7, 2015.
-On July 27, 2015, plaintiff filed a motion for reconsideration with the Court of Appeal; the Court of Appeal denied the motion for reconsideration on August 10, 2015.
+On July 27, 2015, plaintiff filed a motion for reconsideration with the court of appeal; the court of appeal denied the motion for reconsideration on August 10, 2015.
 On September 9, 2015, plaintiff filed a Petition for Review with the Washington State Supreme Court.
 On February 10, 2016, the Washington Supreme Court issued an order granting the plaintiff's Petition for Review.
 Oral argument on the appeal before the Washington Supreme Court was heard on June 7, 2016.
-On February 9, 2017, the Washington Supreme Court vacated the defense verdict and remanded the case for retrial.
-Based on currently available information, the Company does not believe the resolution of this matter
+On February 9, 2017, the Washington Supreme Court vacated the defense verdict and remanded the case for retrial, which is currently scheduled to begin on February 12, 2018.
+Based on currently available informati